-Financial liabilities consist of trade and other payables (note 8), have contractual maturities of three months or less and are classified as current and presented as such on the consolidated statement of financial position.
+Financial liabilities consist of trade and other payables (note 8) and demand loans (note 10).
+The trade and other payables have contractual maturities of three months or less and are classified as current and presented as such on the consolidated statement of financial position.
+The demand loan is due on demand and secured by a first charge on the Authority's personal and movable property.
 The Authority generates enough cash from operating activities to fund its current obligations.